Trustless/Documentation/README.md

 ### Accounting

 Accounting is essentially a top-level Token Registry for reporting on any number of registries, monitoring every assortment of tokens, and accessing their metadata.
 Accounting will allow the TMIS to automatically populate a user's Wallet with all the "Trustless" Tokens the user holds.
+This portion of the project will likely build upon [EIP #137] (https://github.com/ethereum/EIPs/issues/137)

 ## [token Trust] (https://github.com/Trustless/tTrust)